The Special Needs Of Older Dogs Caring For Your Elderly Canine

 Eye And Vision Changes

 Older dogs do not see as well as they once did.
 Eventually, all of them develop cataracts, the milky haziness you see in their lenses.
-(Veterinary ophthalmologists will tell you that this condition is actually lenticular sclerosis (ref) ) It does not affect your pet’s general health.
+(Veterinary ophthalmologists will tell you that this condition is actually lenticular sclerosis .
+Read about that problem here.
+It does not affect your pet’s general health.
 Because dogs detect more about their environment with their nose, they do quite fine with limited vision.
 Pets with health problems, such as elevated blood pressure , diabetes and Cushing’s disease can develop more serious eye problems affecting their retinas.
 Those problems need to be treated by your veterinarian.
 The long-term consequences of corneal problems and dry eye , common in dogs with bulging eyes (exopthalmos), often catch up with them in their old age.
 Many have minimal vision by that time.
 But I have found that blind pets are just as happy as those that can see.
 Your veterinarian has eye drops that will sooth the pain of this condition.

 Teeth And Dental Care